-The reporting principles of materiality, quantitative and consistency as set out in the ESG Reporting Guide underpin the content of this report.
-The information in this ESG Report is based on the Group's official documents and statistical data, as well as on an integration and summary of monitoring, management and operational information provided by its subsidiaries during the Reporting Year.
+This ESG Report, which has been reviewed and approved by the board of the Company (the "Board"), both reviews and reports the core business operations and activities of the Group and follows the principles of materiality, quantitative, balance, and consistency as set out in the ESG Reporting Guide underpin the content of this report.
+The information in this ESG report is based on the Group's official documents and statistical data, as well as on an integration and summary of monitoring, management and operational information provided by its subsidiaries during the Reporting Year.

-For the purpose of the ESG Report, only activities and operations which are considered material and significant to the environment and our activities are included.
+For the purpose of the ESG report, only activities and operations which are considered material and significant to the environment, as well as our activities in the PRC and Hong Kong are included.